aws-samples/amazon-q-in-connect-s3-integration-template/README copy.md

 In this section, we will deploy an AWS CloudFormation template that will create Amazon Connect Wisdom constructs, integrate those Wisdom resources with an Amazon Connect Instance, and deploy the required artifacts to use Amazon S3 as a knowledge base for Amazon Connect Wisdom.

-**Step 1: Download the `Amazon Q in Connect S3 Sync` CloudFormation Template** Navigate to the repository root directory, and open the `amazon-q-in-connect-s3-integration-template.yaml` file and [download](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#viewing-or-copying-the-raw-file-content) the file to your local machine.
+**Step 1: Download the `Amazon Q in Connect S3 Sync` CloudFormation Template** Navigate to the `amazon-q-wisdom-s3-sync` repository root directory.
+Open the `amazon-q-in-connect-s3-integration-template.yaml` file and [download](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#viewing-or-copying-the-raw-file-content) the file to your local machine.

 **Step 2: Navigate to AWS CloudFormation**
 Navigate to AWS CloudFormation on your AWS Management Console (Ex. https://us-east-1.console.aws.amazon.com/cloudformation/)